defano/jmonet/README.md

 #### What about vector graphic tools (i.e., "draw" apps)?

 Sorry, that's not the intent of this library.
 That said, many pieces of this library could be leveraged for such a tool...

+#### I created a custom stroke using a line shape but it doesn't work.
+What gives?

+The area defined by the stroke's shape is where the "pen" will produce ink.
+A line (or a curve) has no area and therefore produces no paint on the canvas.
+Use a thin `Rectangle2D` instead.